Razer1724/docs_updated/assets/RVC/Resources/Vocal Isolation.md

 ==- *I can't remove some of the backing vocals.*
 ###### ‎
-- Try running the audio through MDX23C or DeNoise.
+- Try running the audio through MelBand Karaoke or BVE.
 Modify the Aggression Setting if necessary.
 ===

 ==- *I couldn't find my answer.*